3docSec/backstage-tools/c4-review/README.md

 ## Show your appreciation

-If you like this tool please let me know [here](https://github.com/code-423n4/backstage-tools/issues/1) by giving me a "reaction"
+If you like this tool please let me know [here](https://github.com/code-423n4/backstage-tools/issues/1) by giving me a reaction 👍 👎 ❤️ 👀 🚀.

 ## Introduction